sniplee/sniplee-config/.github/CONTRIBUTING.md

 ### Thank You!

-Your contributions are valuable to us and help ensure that sniplee-config remains reliable and consistent across all projects.
+Your contributions are valuable to us and help ensure reliablility and consistency across all projects.
 Thank you for your support and collaboration!